 Positive effects of carbon taxes on the reduction of GHGs from industries

-Pros and cons of carbon taxes
+Pros and Cons of Carbon Taxes

 Unless the carbon tax is specifically aimed at consumers, businesses that produce and distribute fossil fuels should at least consider bearing the brunt of the tax.
-However, in practice, individuals ultimately end up paying more for gas and higher prices on their utility bill, among other fossil fuel related goods and services, from companies that haven't already fully embraced renewable energy.
+However, in practice, individuals ultimately end up paying more for gas and higher prices on their utility bills, among other fossil fuel-related goods and services, from companies that haven't already fully embraced renewable energy.

-A carbon tax is enacted with the underlying goal of lowering HGs.
-Low carbon measures such as sustainable public transportation, energy efficiency, and technologies such as carbon capture and storage, become even greater alternatives when a carbon tax is enacted; as fossil fuel intensive industries are penalized.
+A carbon tax is enacted with the underlying goal of lowering GHGs.
+Low carbon measures such as sustainable public transportation, energy efficiency, and technologies such as carbon capture and storage, become even greater alternatives when a carbon tax is enacted; as fossil fuel-intensive industries are penalized.
 One other benefit of a carbon tax, besides the revenue generated for the public good, and the incentives to reduce fossil fuel consumption and increase energy efficiency; is the increased attractiveness of the cost of renewable energy.